twitter/communitynotes/documentation/under-the-hood/ranking-notes.md

 Multi-Model ranking allows Community Notes to run multiple ranking algorithms before reconciling the results to assign final note status.
 We use this ability to test new models, refine current approaches and support expanding the Community Notes contributor base.
-We currently run three note ranking models:
+We currently run several variations of the matrix facgtorizaiton approach.
+Each variation uses the same modling logic and parameters, but applies the model to different slices of the ratings data.

-- The _Core_ model runs the matrix factorization approach described above to determine status for notes with most ratings from geographical areas where Community Notes is well established (e.g. the US, where Community Notes has been available for multiple years).
+- The _Core_ model determines status for notes with most ratings from geographical areas where Community Notes is well established (e.g. the US, where Community Notes has been available for multiple years).
 We refer to established areas as _Core_ areas and areas where Community Notes has recently launched as _Expansion_ areas.
 The Core model includes ratings from users in Core areas on notes where the majority of ratings also came from users in Core areas.
 - The _Expansion_ model runs the same ranking algorithm with the same parameters as the Core model, with the difference that the Expansion model includes all notes with all ratings across Core and Expansion areas.
-- The _Coverage_ model runs the same ranking algorithm and processes the same notes and ratings as the Core model, except the intercept regularization $\lambda_i$ and Helpful note threshold have been [tuned differently](https://github.com/twitter/communitynotes/blob/main/sourcecode/scoring/mf_coverage_scorer.py) to increase the number of Helpful notes.
+- The _Group_ models operate on smaller segments of the data to specifically improve note ranking in non-English speaking communities.
+Users are assigned to modeling groups (e.g. based on region, country or language) and then we run a separate matrix factorization for each group.
+The matrix factorization includes all ratings from users in the modeling group, but the scoring results only impact notes which were written by a member of the modeling group and have at least 80% of ratings from within the modeling group.
+We initially launched with 12 Group models and plan to monitor and adjust as Community Notes continues to grow.

 In cases where a note is ranked by both the Core and Expansion models the Core model is always authoritative.
 This approach allows us to grow Community Notes as quickly as possible in experimental Expansion areas without the risk of compromising quality in Core areas where Community Notes is well established.
-In cases where the Core and Coverage models disagree, a Helpful rating from the Core model always takes precedence.
-If a note is only rated as Helpful by the Coverage model, then the note must surpass a safeguard threshold for the Core model intercept to receive a final Helpful rating.
-We have initialized the Core model safeguard threshold to 0.38, 0.02 below the Core model default Helpfulness threshold of 0.40, and will lower the safeguard threshold as the Coverage model continues to launch.
+Like the Expansion model, the Group models increase Helpful note coverage beyond the Core model.
+Group models only function to promote notes from Needs More Ratings to Helpful status, and only take effect when the Expansion or Core model intercept (as applicable) is between 0.3 and 0.4.

 When using X, you can see which model computed the status a given note by looking at the Note Details screen.
 It might list one of the following models:
 - CoreModel (vX.X).
 The _Core_ model described above.
 - ExpansionModel (vX.X).
 The _Expansion_ model described above.
-- CoverageModel (vX.X).
-The _Coverage_ model described above.
+- GroupModelN (vX.X).
+The Nth instantiation of the _Group_ model described above.
 - ScoringDriftGuard.
 This is a scoring rule that locks note statuses after two weeks.
 See the [next section](#status-stabilization) for more details.

 ## Status Stabilization